watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/custom-buttons/README.md

-# Custom buttons for Watson Assistant web chat
+# Custom buttons for IBM watsonx Assistant web chat

-**For a full walk through of how this code works, please visit the [tutorial page](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop-custom-buttons) in the Watson Assistant documentation.**
+**For a full walk through of how this code works, please visit the [tutorial page](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop-custom-buttons) in the IBM watsonx Assistant documentation.**

-This code is for extending the Watson Assistant web chat.
+This code is for extending the IBM watsonx Assistant web chat.
 If you are new to developing with web chat, please start with the [web chat development overview](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop).
 The code in this folder is commented with links and references to the web chat APIs used.

 This example demonstrates how to use a custom response to change the appearance of the buttons that are displayed when the assistant returns and options response.